Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Method

 \subsubsection{Functional Part-Level Knowledge Transfer}

-With the assistance of Funcatet, we have identified the prototype features representing the object's functional components.
-We then utilize these features to supervise the egocentric localization map $P_{\text{ego}}$.
-Specifically, we first apply the class activation mapping (CAM)~\cite{zhou2016learning_cam} to the ego image to generate a functionally-aware localization map as follows:
+Now we focus on the fine-grained feature extraction of Ego and use $f_\text{func-op}$ for its supervision.
+Specifically, in the FDAG module, we first apply the Projection function \( P() \)~\cite{li2023locate} to the ego image, which utilizes class activation mapping (CAM) techniques~\cite{zhou2016learning_cam} to generate a functionally-aware localization map, depicted as follows:

-where $\text{MLP}$ represents a feed-forward layer, and $P$ consists of two $3{\times}3$ convolutional layers, normalization layers, and non-linear activation functions, followed by a $1{\times}1$ class-aware convolution layer.
-Each map $P_c{\in}\mathbb{R}^{H \times W}$ represents the network activation for the $c$-th interaction.
+where \( \text{MLP} \) represents a feed-forward layer, and \( P() \) consists of two \( 3{\times}3 \) convolutional layers, normalization layers, and non-linear activation functions, followed by a \( 1{\times}1 \) class-aware convolution layer.
+Each map \( P_c {\in} \mathbb{R}^{H \times W} \) represents the network activation for the \( c \)-th interaction.

-Then, we perform mask average pooling (MAP) between the normalized localization map and the extracted deep features to aggregate them into an embedding as follows:
+\YFF{Then, we perform Masked Average Pooling (MAP) between the localization map and $\mathcal{F}_{\text{ego}}$, aggregating them into an embedding vector.
+On the other hand, a Global Average Pooling (GAP) layer is applied to the localization map to obtain the task classification scores $z$, which are used to compute the cross-entropy loss $\mathcal{L}_{{t}}$ for optimization, depicted as follows: